All-Natural Homemade Dog Shampoo Recipe

 - 1 cup whole natural oats

-- 4 cup of warm water
+- 4 cups of warm water

-- 1 TBSP fresh rosemary (optional)
+- 1 tbsp fresh rosemary (optional)

-Flea Fighting Shampoo Recipe
+Homemade Flea-Fighting Shampoo Recipe

-- Apple Cider Vinegar
+- Apple cider vinegar

 - Mix well with a paint stirrer and store in a tightly sealed container.